Layr-Labs/eigenlayer-contracts/docs/README.md

 | -------- | -------- | -------- |
 | [`DelegationManager.sol`](../src/contracts/core/DelegationManager.sol) | Singleton | Transparent proxy |

 The `DelegationManager` sits between the `EigenPodManager` and `StrategyManager` to manage delegation and undelegation of Stakers to Operators.
-Its primary features are to allow Operators to register as Operators (`registerAsOperator`), to keep track of shares being delegated to Operators across different strategies, and to manage withdrawals on behalf of the `EigenPodManager` and `StrategyManager`.
+Its primary features are to allow Operators to register as Operators (`registerAsOperator`), to keep track of delegated shares to Operators across different strategies, and to manage withdrawals on behalf of the `EigenPodManager` and `StrategyManager`.
+The `DelegationManager` is tightly coupled with the `AllocationManager` as withdrawable shares for a Staker is dependent on reading state from the `AllocationManager`.
+That is, a staker's withdrawable shares is decreased in the event their delegated Operator was slashed by an AVS (more specifically an operatorSet but more on this later).

 See full documentation in [`/core/DelegationManager.md`](./core/DelegationManager.md).